The Safest and Most Dangerous Places in George County, MS: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in George County is $187 per year, which is $277 less than the national average and $83 less than Mississippi's state average.
-Below we compare counties similar to George County:
+The overall cost of crime per resident in George County is $187 per year, which is $277 less than the national average and $83 less than Mississippi's state average.
+The comparison below uses counties similar to George County:

 • In Hinds County, MS, crime costs $439 per person, which is $253 more than in George County.